 I tried injecting SQL the same way after binding the parameters and this time, the username itself was set to –

 ';DELETE FROM users;

 MySQLi vs PDO Parameter Binding

-Using named parameters in your SQL statement can reduce the chances of error caused by confusion, which may occur when the number of parameters are significant.
+Using named parameters in your SQL statement can reduce the chances of the error caused by confusion, which may occur when the number of parameters is significant.
 Keep in mind though, PDO also supports unnamed parameters using question marks.

 I hope you found this article helpful.
 In the next article, I am going to walk you through a few examples of Parameter Binding in some real-life situations.
 Stay tuned and subscribe to GeekyMinds for notifications. 😎